 In California an engineer’s opinion alone is not enough to verify a foundation.
 A recorded “Notice of Installation” aka 433A is the recognized California stamp of approval for a permanent foundation.
 Beyond proof of a permanent foundation, the 433A is also a title conversion document, verifying that the home and land are conjoined as real property.

 So how does one acquire a 433?
 California has a number of stamped and approved engineered plans that carry the designation “Permanent Foundation” under Health and Safety Statute Title 25, Section 18551, which can be installed by one of our network contractors.
 Presenting these plans to the local building department for a permit, having a contractor install a system (followed by a building inspection and 433A sign-off) and then recording is all part of the standard modus operandi.
-MH-Processing has 25 years of working with building departments, code enforcement, Department of Housing and Assessor’s Offices for a turnkey title and recordation process.
+On The Level has 25 years of working with building departments, code enforcement, Department of Housing and Assessor’s Offices for a turnkey title and recordation process.

 How do you determine if a manufactured home has a Permanent Foundation?
 Since HUD does not have a blanket foundation approval policy and different manufacturers have different designs, foundation determination can be open for interpretation.
 Therefore to protect lender and provide FHA/HUD with compliance continuity, a certification by a civil or structural engineer specifying that the foundation meets HUD Permanent Foundation Guide For Manufactured Homes, September 1996 is required on all FHA-insured loans.
 MH-Processing has a qualified network of engineers and foundation repair experts.

 In California we provide a specialized service, tackling troublesome title conversion issues which can usually only be resolved by working with building departments and/or the State Department of Housing and Community Development (HCD).
-To that end, MH-Processing connects contractor competence with documentary compliance so that errors can be avoided or past mistakes can be corrected.
+To that end, On The Level connects contractor competence with documentary compliance so that errors can be avoided or past mistakes can be corrected.
 With our working knowledge of titling, relationship with HCD, understanding of HUD insignias, legal procedure and filing requirements, we are happy to work with your escrow, title company, legal or underwriting team to get a 433A recorded in a timely manner.

-Unfortunately there have been critical past missteps in the lending, escrow and title arenas, often resulting in different names on home and title or non-existent lenders still showing as the legal owners of the property.
+The reality is that there have been critical past missteps in the lending, escrow and title arenas, often resulting in different names on home and title or non-existent lenders still showing as the legal owners of the property.
 This creates burdens on investor portfolios, possible HUD/ FHA insurance denials, and improperly securitized instruments to protect the lender or investor at the time of default.

-With MH Processing at the helm, you can usually count on us to fast-track troublesome manufactured home files.
+With On The Level at the helm, you can usually count on us to fast-track troublesome manufactured home files.
 Our 25 years of field experience, coupled with our 15 year track record with lenders gives us the know-how to overcome bureaucratic obstacles.
 We are able to anticipate varying building permit fees and requirements, inconsistent interpretations of the state code among city and county building departments, the temperamental personality traits of building technicians and inspectors, ultimately acquiring the paperwork for the documentary evidence that is the heart of title perfection.